 Pumping doesn’t generate as much breastmilk compared to nursing.
 To help maintain your breast milk supply, consider taking ‘nursing vacations’ from time to time.
 The main aim should be to exclusively breastfeed during this time and not do any pumping.
 It is also a nice break for new mothers from using breast pumps.
 Find out if you can work from home a couple of days to nurse exclusively.

 Above everything else, remember to relax.
 The first few months going back to work after maternity leave can be stressful.
 But remember to be kind to yourself and just take a break.
-If you need any kind of support, don’t hesitate to get in touch with our team at KIMS Cuddles.
+If you need any kind of support for breastfeeding tips or any other, don’t hesitate to get in touch with our team at KIMS Cuddles.

 *The opinions expressed in this article are not to be substituted for medical advice under any circumstance